 - Get to know the levels of acceptable property outgoings locally within property types and locations.
 Outgoings will have an impact on rent types, sale prices, and lease strategies.

 - Property zonings and new developments will impact interest and enquiry locally.
 Get a copy of the planning regulations as they apply to the property and the precinct.
 Understand what the limitations are with the different property zonings.

 - Check out new property developments in the area.
 When they come into the market they will impact supply and demand for space.

-- Monitor the number of properties for sale or lease locally so you know the time on market in each case.
+- Monitor the number of properties for sale or lease locally so you know the time on the market in each case.
 Some properties will stay on the market for a long time.

 - The rate of enquiry for properties to lease or buy will change regularly.
 Each year there will be predictable patterns to that level of enquiry.
 Get to know those patterns and work to optimise them.

-When you really understand the property market locally you develop a confidence and drive that will help you convert more quality listings; in this property market that is exactly what you want.
+When you really understand the property market locally you develop confidence and drive that will help you convert more quality listings; in this property market that is exactly what you want.